What content strategy and technology will leading brands use in 2025?

 Now that you see these two popular file extensions’s true purpose, let’s dive into how to convert from one to the other.

-How to convert the AI to INDD?
+How to convert the AI illustrator file to INDD indesign document?

 Although converting from the AI to the INDD doesn’t really work per se, there is in fact a roundabout way to make it happen.
 You will need access to both the Adobe Illustrator and Adobe InDesign software programs.
 First, make sure whoever you’re converting to INDD for understands what will happen when making this change.
 This is much different from converting more accessible file types.